Less Than Kilogram

 Thank you.

-Thank you to our math angel soprano.
+And finally, thank you to our math angel soprano.
+Melissa Hughes.

+It's very weird to sing my own name.
 Also, big props to reporter Andrew Morantz, Latif Nasser, and our producer Lynn Levy.

-Hello, I'm Natalia and I'm from New York City.
+Hello, I'm Natalia, and I'm from New York City.
+And here are the staff's credits.

 Radiolab was created by Jad Abimrod and is edited by Soren Wheeler.

+Lulu Miller and Latif Nasser are our wonderful co-hosts.
 Dylan Keefe is our director of sound design.

-Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, W.
+Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, W. Harry Fortuna, David Gable,

 Our fact-checkers are Diane Kelly, Emily Krieger, and Natalie Middleton.
+Thanks for listening to Radiolab.

 Bye!